PookiePepelsss/Airflow-UI/README.md

 local Airflow = loadstring(game:HttpGet("https://raw.githubusercontent.com/PookiePepelsss/Airflow-UI/refs/heads/main/Source.luau"))()
 ```

 Every constructor also works without the `Create` prefix. `Tab:Toggle` is the same as `Tab:CreateToggle`.
+Every element handle also has `Destroy()`, which removes the card, its listeners and its flag.

 ---